vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 ### Secrets Need To Stay So

 The **client secret** key from Auth0 should be available for the Rails app, but that has to be a secret.
 One way is to add it as a plain environment variable.
 But secrets as environment variables are [not so safe](https://www.engineyard.com/blog/encrypted-rails-secrets-on-rails-5.1) either.

-Rails 5.2 gives an option to encrypt secrets, store them in a file and commit them to version control.
+Rails 5.2 gives an option to encrypt such secrets, in the name of **credentials**, store them in a file and commit them to version control.
 You can read more about it on [Engine Yard](https://www.engineyard.com/blog/rails-encrypted-credentials-on-rails-5.2).
+These credentials are stored in `credentials.yml.enc` while the key to decrypt the file is stored within `master.key` file.
+These two files are _automatically_ generated when you created a new Rails project.

+>**Tip**: It is very important that you do not loose `master.key` file.
+It is not and should not be added to the repository.
+Rails project adds `master.key` to `.gitignore` by default, so that it is excluded from version control.
+There is no way of recovering it if you permanently delete the file.
+In such cases, you might have to delete `credentials.yml.enc` and run `rails credentials:edit` to generate both the files from scratch.

 While the container is up and running on a terminal, Get into another terminal to access shell within the container: